erooslive/erooslive/README.md

 ## Hi everyone!
-### Academic worker at UNAM, I am a multitask and I like to develop myself in various areas of engineering from web development to networks.
+### Academic at UNAM, I am a multitask and I like to develop myself in various areas of engineering from web development to networks.

 * I´m currently working con PHP, I love web development :heart:
 * Ask me about Databases, mysql, oracle